MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/security.md

     To learn more, see [Microsoft Security Baselines](https://techcommunity.microsoft.com/t5/microsoft-security-baselines/bg-p/Microsoft-Security-Baselines).

-- **Turbine** enables you to hotpatch VMs running on the latest Windows Server operating systems with security updates and minimal downtime.
+- **Turbine** enables you to hot patch VMs running on the latest Windows Server operating systems with security updates and minimal downtime.
 Turbine significantly reduces the number of restarts VMs require to get fully updated.
 Operating system security updates are responsible for nearly 70% of server restarts.

     To learn more, see [Turbine]().
     <!--Either update this feature reference when it ships or pull it if to ship after HCI release--!>